 Coverdell Fellow application webinars are held periodically during the academic year.
 Webinars are recorded and may be accessed on the website.

-Upcoming Webinars will be held on the following dates (please note that times align with Arizona (Mountain Standard) time):
+(Please note that webinar times align with Arizona (Mountain Standard) time).

-- We have no upcoming webinars at this time.
-The final webinar before applications are due was held on Wednesday, January 11, 2017.
-You may hear a recording of this webinar by clicking the third link below.
+- The most recent webinar was held on Wednesday, January 11, 2017.
+You may hear a recording of this webinar by clicking here.

 You may register for upcoming webinars here.